-While science-fiction-steeped games tend to fare best on consoles and PC, quite a few sci-fi games reach the mobile market as well.
+While space games and those steeped in science-fiction tend to fare best on consoles and PC, quite a few sci-fi games reach the mobile market as well.
 However, given the shovelware that clutters Apple's and Google's app stores, it might be hard to figure out what sci-fi games are worth your time.

 PinOut (iOS, Android)

 It's arcade-style pinball, with a whole lot more pizzazz and flair than you're used to.
 Riffing off the sci-fi aesthetic of Tron, PinOut features glowing, neon-drenched pinball tables that stretch on (seemingly) forever, and you can bounce balls around in these tables until the game's timer clocks you out.
 It's stylin', simple, old-school fun with a new-school look, and it's a great way to pass the time.

 This is a brilliant free-play game that doesn’t disappoint.
 It's a simple space shooting game that isn’t restricted by timed challenges or limited by a lack of energy sources.
 Shadowgun Legends is the perfect game for a quick distraction or if you want to spend longer battling it out with alien enemies.
 The story of the game is a little slim, but what it lacks in narrative it makes up for in graphics.

 Characters are customisable and with each level you can gain more points to spend on further customization.
 You can show off your customizations with other players using the many multiplayer dual features, such as 4-on-4 team battles.
 The games’ controls are smooth and easy to follow, for an all-round enjoyable experience